sachin12031999/Modi-Marijuain-CORE-UI-Project/README.md

 ## Visit

-To view the live version of this project, [please visit](https://sachin12031999.github.io/Modi-Marijuain-CORE-UI-Project/).
+To view the live version of this project, [ visit](https://sachin12031999.github.io/Modi-Marijuain-CORE-UI-Project/).